core-wg/oscore/draft-ietf-core-object-security.md

 * Common IV.
 Byte string derived from Master Secret and Master Salt.
 Length is determined by the AEAD Algorithm.

-The values of the Common Context parameters are immutable once the security context is established.

 The Sender Context contains the following parameters:

 * Sender ID.
 Byte string used to identify the Sender Context and to assure unique AEAD nonces.
 Maximum length is determined by the AEAD Algorithm.
-Its value is immutable once the security context is established.

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
 Derived from Common Context and Sender ID.
 Length is determined by the AEAD Algorithm.
-Its value is immutable once the security context is established.

 * Sender Sequence Number.
 Non-negative integer used by the sender to protect requests and Observe notifications.
 Used as 'Partial IV' {{RFC8152}} to generate unique nonces for the AEAD.
 Maximum value is determined by the AEAD Algorithm.

 The Recipient Context contains the following parameters:

 * Recipient ID.
 Byte string used to identify the Recipient Context and to assure unique AEAD nonces.
 Maximum length is determined by the AEAD Algorithm.
-Its value is immutable once the security context is established.

 * Recipient Key.
 Byte string containing the symmetric key to verify messages received.
 Derived from Common Context and Recipient ID.
 Length is determined by the AEAD Algorithm.
-Its value is immutable once the security context is established.

 * Replay Window (Server only).
 The replay window to verify requests received.

+All parameters except Sender Sequence Number and Replay Window are immutable once the security context is established.
 An endpoint may free up memory by not storing the Common IV, Sender Key, and Recipient Key, deriving them from the Master Key and Master Salt when needed.
 Alternatively, an endpoint may free up memory by not storing the Master Secret and Master Salt after the other parameters have been derived.

 Endpoints MAY operate as both client and server and use the same security context for those roles.
 Independent of being client or server, the endpoint protects messages to send using its Sender Context, and verifies messages received using its Recipient Context.
 The endpoints MUST NOT change the Sender/Recipient ID when changing roles.
 In other words, changing the roles does not change the set of keys to be used.